Rostrevor: Places of interest

 In the village's Catholic church is the bell of Brónach, dating from around 900 A.D.
-There are many stories of how the bell used to scare locals walking past St Bronach's church on stormy nights.
-All they could hear was a mighty sound and did not know the source; many believed it to be a calling from God.
+Local folklore relays stories of how the bell, previously hidden, scared locals as they walked past St Bronach's church on stormy nights.
 It was said that the ringing of the bell warned of rough water on the lough.
-In 1885, the bell was found in the fork of an old oak tree, where it had been hidden many years before, probably at the time of the Reformation.
+In 1885, the bell was found in the fork of an old oak tree, where it had been hidden many years before, possibly at the time of the Reformation.

 The village has two rivers, the Ghan and the Kilbroney River.
-The stretch of the Kilbroney River that runs through the village and along the edge of Kilbroney Park is known locally as the Fairy Glen, so named because many fairies are suspected of living along the banks of the river.
+The stretch of the Kilbroney River that runs through the village and along the edge of Kilbroney Park is known locally as the Fairy Glen.

 Culture

 Since 1987, Rostrevor has hosted the Fiddler's Green International Festival, an annual multi-day event celebrating folk music and the arts.
 The festival features up to 200 events, including concerts, workshops, dances, art exhibitions, and nature walks.
 Activities take place at various venues throughout the village, such as local schools and churches, the social club of St Bronaghʼs GAA, YWAM An Cuan, a temporary open-air stage in the village centre, and a meadow in Kilbroney Park known locally as Fiddler's Green.